List of unreleased projects by Kanye West: 1997 beat tape

 A set of eight tracks, allegedly from an unreleased beat tape West produced in 1997, was uploaded to SoundCloud in May 2016.
-XXL found it to be plausible that the tape was authentic, and identified one of the beats as an early version of Infamous Syndicate's "What You Do to Me".
+XXL found it to be plausible that the tape was authentic, and identified one of the beats as an early version of Infamous Syndicate's "What You Do to Me."

 The College Dropout alternate version

 West's original version of The College Dropout (2004) was leaked online months before release, and in response he made several changes to the album's instrumentation and mixing.
-The removed tracks include a song called "My Way", as well as early versions of the eventual Late Registration (2005) tracks "Hey Mama" and "Gold Digger".
-Featured appearances by Ol' Dirty Bastard and Consequence were also removed.
+The removed tracks include a song called "My Way," as well as early versions of the eventual Late Registration (2005) tracks "Hey Mama" and "Gold Digger," the former of which West described in a 2003 MTV News interview before The College Dropouts release, was made in 2000.
+Featured appearances from rappers Ol' Dirty Bastard and Consequence were also removed.

 Good Ass Job

+Original cover art for the single "Power", widely regarded as the cover art of Good Ass Job.

 West initially intended to release his first four albums as a college-themed series, with Good Ass Job being the final album.
 Good Ass Job was foreshadowed in some of West's earlier songs; for instance, the track "Graduation Day" on The College Dropout alluded to the title with the lyric "She wants me to get a good ass job just like everybody."
 West also revealed this intention to MTV News in 2003, before The College Dropouts release.
 West adhered to this plan with Late Registration and Graduation, but after the death of his mother Donda West and his breakup with fiancée Alexis Phifer, he pivoted to an electropop project titled 808s & Heartbreak for his fourth album in 2008.

 In a January 2009 interview with French magazine Elle, West changed the upcoming album's title to Winter-Spring-Summer-Fall, featuring 12 songs, with three songs for each season.
 That September, West received worldwide controversy and criticism for interrupting Taylor Swift during her acceptance of the award for Best Female Video during the 2009 MTV Video Music Awards, referring to "Single Ladies (Put a Ring on It)" as being "one of the best videos of all time."
 The incident was a turning point in the development of Good Ass Job, prompting West's decision to exile himself to Oahu, Hawaii.

 Via Rap Radar in February 2010, incoming GOOD Music rapper Big Sean confirmed that the project was still under the title Good Ass Job; Billboard also corroborated the title that July.
 However, on October 5, 2010, West announced the title's change to My Beautiful Dark Twisted Fantasy, claiming it was always the title during the production.
-The same month, he confirmed to MTV News about why he changed it:
+The same month, he confirmed to MTV News that he changed the concept because of his disdain with the skits and original ideas of Good Ass Job.

-[I] changed it because I didn't want to do the Good Ass Job thing and have to stick to the skits and everything that went with that.
-My Beautiful Dark Twisted Fantasy and my album cover are just... those things are just awesome.
-It's really proper, decadent, soulful, lavishness, and it's exactly what I wanna say.